shireenrao/about2/README.md

 In case a page is needed which is not needed in the navigation section, just add a `status: hidden` metadata tag in the header of the markdown file.

+## css/scss

+The scss for the site is stored under theme/simple/static/scss.
+The generated css is under theme/simple/static/css.
+To make changes to the css, make scss changes then go to theme/simple and execute runner.py to re-generate the main.css